noavailabl/Android-brute-force/README.md

 # Android-brute-force
-This project is not done yet
+This project is not ready yet